This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Hinamatsuri is a traditional Japanese event held on March 3rd, known as the "Peach Festival," which prays for the healthy growth of girls.

-An essential part of this festival is the well-known "Girls' Festival Song."
+An essential part of this festival is the beloved "Girl's Festival Song."

-The most famous of these is a children's song called "Happy Hinamatsuri."
+The most famous of these is the children's song "Ureshii Hinamatsuri (Happy Hinamatsuri)."

-The opening lyrics, "Let's light the lanterns...", are the iconic melody of Hinamatsuri that is heard all over Japan, and are also a cultural phrase that evokes the arrival of spring.
+The opening lyrics, "Let's light the lanterns...", are the iconic melody of Hinamatsuri that can be heard all over Japan, and are also a cultural phrase that evokes the arrival of spring.

 The lanterns represent light, and the peach blossoms are a symbol of warding off evil spirits and wishing for longevity.

-These designs are deeply connected to the spring season in Japan and represent the warmth of family time spent together and traditions that are passed down from generation to generation.
+These are deeply connected to the spring season in Japan and represent the warmth of family time spent together and the traditions that are passed down from generation to generation.

-Hinamatsuri songs are not just a part of the festival; they also play a role in creating precious time for warm interactions at home and watching over children's growth.
+Hinamatsuri songs are not just a part of the celebration, but also play a role in creating precious moments of warm interaction within the home and watching over children's growth.

 This song, which evokes cultural background and family ties, is deeply rooted in the Japanese heart.

-2. Who wrote the lyrics and composed the music for "Happy Hinamatsuri"?
+2. Who wrote the lyrics and composed the music for "Ureshii Hinamatsuri"?

 A simple and stylish display of Hina dolls [Kano Hina]